datalossdetector/DLD/DLD-tool/README.md

    - **-script <your_script.json>**: specify the json script to force DLD to execute specific actions.
 It is useful if the app requires, for example, a login
    - **-grant_perm**: it grants all the permissions the app requires (recommanded)
    - **-keep_app**: it does not uninstall the app after the execution of DLD
-   - type **dld --help** for more details
+   - type **dld --help** or **dld -h** for more details

 ## How to read the results
 DLD reports all the information into the *output_folder* (specified with the *-o* option).
 In this folder, DLD creates the *report.html* file that contains detailed information about the exploration.
 In addition, DLD provides the *dataloss* folder, which contains all the Data Loss failures detected during the execution.
 They are divided into three folders, each of which corresponds to a specific oracle.
 Here, each Data Loss failure is reported by 3 files:
-- year_month_day_hour_minute_second_before.png, which is the screenshot taken before the double orientation change
+- year_month_day_hour_minute_second before.png, which is the screenshot taken before the double orientation change
-- year_month_day_hour_minute_second_after.png, which is the screenshot taken after the double orientation change
+- year_month_day_hour_minute_second after.png, which is the screenshot taken after the double orientation change
-- year_month_day_hour_minute_second_views.txt, which contains the descriptions of the views both before and after the double orientation change
+- year_month_day_hour_minute_second views.txt, which contains the descriptions of the views both before and after the double orientation change

-Note that it exists a corrispondence between the discovery date of a specific Data Loss failure inside the *report.html* and the name of the files that represent such failure.
+Note that there is a corrispondence between the discovery date of a specific Data Loss failure inside the *report.html* and the name of the files that represent such failure.

 ## How to replay the Data Loss failures detected in a previous exploration
 DLD allows to reproduce the exact event sequence generated in a previous execution, in order to reproduce the Data Loss failures detected.